contao/docs/docs/manual/layout/templates/twig/twig-template-reuse.en.md

 [global-template](../manage/#global-templates) within the `/templates` folder for all elements.
 Global [variant templates](../manage/#global-variants-templates) can also be provided.
 A variant template adjusts a template from the core, an extension or the application - or another global template from the `/templates` folder.

-In addition, [theme-specific templates](../manage/#theme-specific-templates) are available, but they do not belong to the template hierarchy because they are created at runtime.
+In addition, [theme specific templates](../manage/#theme-specific-templates) are available, but they do not belong to the template hierarchy because they are created at runtime.

 The template hierarchy can be displayed from the command line with the